 Roles and responsibilities Who should I contact to discuss the concerns or needs of my child?
-Teaching Assistants/ He/she is responsible for: Higher level Teaching Support the activities of individuals or groups within a Assistants class Contribute to Individual Education Plans Support pupil learning Contribute to the review of Provision Plans based on formative assessment Promote pupils' social and emotional development Contribute to the health and well being of pupils Support children with specific needs Observe and report on pupil progress Contribute to the planning and evaluation of learning activities Support the maintenance of pupils' safety and security Class teacher He/she is responsible for: High quality planning, preparation, delivery and assessment of work of SEND children to include targeted intervention sessions Communicate pupil progress with pupils and parents Create Individual Support Plans and One Page Profiles Review Individual Support Plans Update Provision Plans termly based on formative and summative assessment Undertake and implement continued professional development with regard to SEND If you have concerns about your child you should speak to your child's class teacher first.
+Teaching Assistants/ Higher level Teaching Support the activities of individuals or groups within a Assistants class Contribute to Individual Education Plans Support pupil learning Contribute to the review of Provision Plans based on formative assessment Promote pupils' social and emotional development Contribute to the health and well being of pupils Support children with specific needs Observe and report on pupil progress Contribute to the planning and evaluation of learning activities Support the maintenance of pupils' safety and security Class teacher He/she is responsible for: High quality planning, preparation, delivery and assessment of work of SEND children to include targeted intervention sessions Communicate pupil progress with pupils and parents Create Individual Support Plans and One Page Profiles Review Individual Support Plans Update Provision Plans termly based on formative and summative assessment Undertake and implement continued professional development with regard to SEND If you have concerns about your child you should speak to your child's class teacher first.
 Depending on the outcomes of these discussions you may have a follow up meeting with an Assistant Head Teacher or the SENCO.
-Year Group Leader He/she is responsible for: Tear Group Beader Quality assures the impact of curricular programmes and intervention programmes for SEND children moor, email problemmes for only of marion

-Quality assures Provision Plans to ensure all pupils with SEND and those falling behind are identified for regular interventions, either group or 1:1 Monitor and tracks progress of SEND children Provides ongoing support and training for staff in the year group Quality assures Individual Support Plans and reviews Contributes to annual review of Education Health Care Plans Carry out appropriate access arrangements for internal assessments and examinations Work collaboratively with other professional agencies to support the learning, pastoral and emotional needs of children.
-Lead Teachers He/she is responsible for: Lead and manage the key priority area of SEND and pastoral care as agreed with the head teacher Deployment of staff for SEND Liaison with agencies for SEND Use assessment data to inform School Improvement Planning with regard to SEND Quality assure teaching and assessment of SEND pupils Analysis of data Ensure staff use SEND data effectively for planning, differentiation and intervention purposes Monitoring impact of intervention programmes Monitoring pupil progress on SEND Quality assure individual learning programmes Training for support and teaching staff Leads EHCP review meetings Leads Person Centred Review meetings Ensure appropriate access arrangements are made for internal assessments and examinations Lead the inclusion agenda with assistant head teachers and year group leaders, ensuring all staff have the skills and resources to support SEND pupils including those who are disadvantaged Headteacher: The Headteacher is responsible for: Mrs P Matty •The day to day management of all aspects of the school, including the provision made for pupils with SEND SEND Governor: The SEND Governor is responsible for: Mr K Arshad •Supporting the school to evaluate and develop quality and impact of provision for pupils with SEND across the school.
+Voor Croup Loador He/she is responsible for: Year Group Leader , Quality assures the impact of curricular programmes and interpretation programmes for SEND skildner. intervention programmes for SEND children • Quality assures Provision Plans to ensure all pupils with SEND and those falling behind are identified for regular interventions, either group or 1:1 Monitor and tracks progress of SEND children Provides ongoing support and training for staff in the year group • Quality assures Individual Support Plans and reviews Contributes to annual review of Education Health Care Plans Carry out appropriate access arrangements for internal assessments and examinations Work collaboratively with other professional agencies to support the learning, pastoral and emotional needs of children.
+Lead Teachers He/she is responsible for: Lead and manage the key priority area of SEND and pastoral care as agreed with the head teacher Deployment of staff for SEND Liaison with agencies for SEND Use assessment data to inform School Improvement Planning with regard to SEND Quality assure teaching and assessment of SEND pupils Analysis of data • Ensure staff use SEND data effectively for planning, differentiation and intervention purposes Monitoring impact of intervention programmes Monitoring pupil progress on SEND Ovality assure in dividual learning progressing.
+Quality assure individual learning programmes Training for the state of the s Training for support and teaching staff • Leads EHCP review meetings • Leads Person Centred Review meetings Ensure appropriate access arrangements are made for internal assessments and examinations Lead the inclusion agenda with assistant head teachers and year group leaders, ensuring all staff have the skills and resources to support SEND pupils including those who are disadvantaged Headteacher: The Headteacher is responsible for: Ms J Baker •The day to day management of all aspects of the school, including the provision made for pupils with SEND SEND Governor: The SEND Governor is responsible for: Mrs P Badhan •Supporting the school to evaluate and develop quality and impact of provision for pupils with SEND across the school.
+I impact of provision for pupils with strip across the school.